skymavis/waypoint-android/README.md

 ## Documentation

-For more information, see the [Mavis ID Android SDK](https://docs.skymavis.com/mavis/mavis-id/guides/android-sdk) guide.
+For more information, see the [Mavis ID Android SDK](https://docs.skymavis.com/mavis/mavis-id/guides/android-sdk) integration guide.